 "Airport" was set at a fictional Chicago airport called "Lincoln International Airport" but was actually shot at Minneapolis St. Paul Airport in 1969.
 Until the year 2000, the terminal's concourses at MSP were labeled according to colors rather than letters.
 Considering our house color blue, we thought it might be a suitable name!

-In this blog, we will post small articles, factoids and more covering topics such as: never built projects or concepts; current airport projects and fascinating airport statistics.
+In this blog, we will post small articles, factoids and more covering topics such as: never-built projects or concepts; current airport projects; fascinating airport statistics; and interesting tidbits about my hometown airport of Schiphol (see first post).

 The blog will also be a bit more lighthearted and personal than our airport histories.
-Stay tuned!
+Welcome and stay tuned!

 With a title inspired by the setting of the iconic 70s film "Airport", this blog is the ultimate destination for airport history fans.